-BigBlueButton is build upon some amazing open source components.
+BigBlueButton is built upon many amazing open source components.
 This page describes how they work together.

 High-level Architecture Overview